vuejs/vue-cli/packages/@vue/babel-preset-app/README.md

 ### Stage 3 or Below

-Only the following stage 3 or below features are supported (object reset spread is supported as part of `preset-env`):
+Only the following stage 3 or below features are supported (object rest spread is supported as part of `preset-env`):

 - [Dynamic Import Syntax](https://github.com/tc39/proposal-dynamic-import)
 - [Proposal Class Properties](https://babeljs.io/docs/en/next/babel-plugin-proposal-class-properties.html)